vishalraj9102/aie/README.md

 python manage.py runserver
 ```

-Access the API at `http://127.0.0.1:8000/` and the Swagger documentation at `http://127.0.0.1:8000/swagger/`.
+- Access the API at `http://127.0.0.1:8000/`
+- Access Swagger docs at `http://127.0.0.1:8000/swagger/`

 ---

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Feel free to check out the project on GitHub: [Django API Implementation Test](https://github.com/vishalraj9102/aie.git)
 ```

+This updated `README.md` will look more organized and responsive across different screen sizes, especially for GitHub viewers.